xiaoqian19940510/xiaoqian19940510.github.io/_pages/about.md

 - The reviewer of CIKM (CCF-B, the top conference of data mining).

-- The reviewer of CCL (CCF-C, the most authoritative and influential academic conference in the field of NLP in China ).
+- The reviewer of CCL (CCF-C, the most authoritative and influential academic conference of NLP in China ).

 ### Journal